pbivrell/ManagedMap/README.md

 func main(){
     // Create new map
     m := ManagedMap.NewManagedMap()
-    // Map must be closed before it can be garbage collected defer m.Close()
+    // Map must be closed before it can be safely garbage collected defer m.Close()
     // Insert new key-value pair
     m.Put("First Key", 2)